Written By: Chloe Wilson BSc (Hons) Physiotherapy

 As soon as the doctor is happy that the shoulder fracture is healing well (they will perform regular x-rays to check how things are progressing), your physiotherapist will start you on a range of mobility exercises to restore the range of movement in the shoulder.

 This usually happens after 2-3 weeks and typically start with pendulum exercises and then active assisted exercises where you use your good arm to support and move the broken arm.
-You may also be given a pulley system to use.
+You may also be advised to use a shoulder pulley system - they are a great tool for increasing shoulder range of motion.

 In terms of strengthening, hand and forearm strengthening exercises are started immediately and after a few weeks you can start gentle shoulder strengthening exercises.
 You will often start with isometric exercises where you strengthen the arm without moving the shoulder.